Zinbo/software-dev-repository/content/posts/Architecture/index.md

 ## Push CDNs
 Push CDNs receive new content whenever changes occurs on your server.
 You take responsiblity for providing content, uploading directly to the CDN and rewriting URLs to point to the CDN.

-Sites with a small amount of traffic or sites with content that isn't often updated work well with push CNDs.
+Sites with a small amount of traffic or sites with content that isn't often updated work well with push CDNs.
 Content is placed on the CDNs once, instead of being re-pulled at regular intervals.

 ## Pull CDNs
 Grab new content from your server when the first user requests the content.
 You leave the content on your server and rewrite URLs to point to the CDN.
 This results in a slower request until the content is cached on the CDN.